gallettilance/ATS-blockchain/README.md

     )
   ```

 As you can see, this language is not fit for encoding complex functions - although it is possible because of turing completeness.
 It is hence discouraged to write directly in this language.
-If you choose to, please put your code in a .txt file - the relative path of which should be given to the "code" command of the CLI.
+If you choose to write code directly you can either

+- put your code in a .txt file - the relative path of which should be given to the "execute" command of the CLI.

+- write your code after the "code" command of the CLI.

 ## TODO